Jacob Anderson: What's the beef with genetic technology?

 The conversation about genetic technologies has started again.

-First, through the former Chief Science Adviser to the Prime Minister, Sir Peter Gluckman on Q+A, and then with Air New Zealand announcing they will serve the Impossible Burger on the Business premier flights between Auckland and LA.
+First, through the former Chief Science Advisor to the Prime Minister, Sir Peter Gluckman on Q+A, and then with Air New Zealand announcing they will serve the Impossible Burger on the Business Premier flights between Auckland and LA.

 Politicians from Labour, NZ First and National have all spoken out against the move by Air NZ.